britram/pins/draft-trammell-inip-pins-latest.md

 # Introduction

-[EDITOR'S NOTE: frontmatter: say nice things about DNS, point out that it's one point in a design space, introduce exercise to define what we mean by "good" with respect to this design space]
+The Internet's Domain Name System (DNS) {{RFC1035}} is an excellent illustration of the advantages of the decentralized architecture that have made the Internet able to scale to its present size.
+However, the choices made in the evolution of the DNS since its initial design are only one path through the design space of Internet-scale naming services.
+Many other naming services have been proposed, though none has been remotely as successful for general- purpose use in the Internet.

+This document returns to first principles, to determine the dimensions of the design space of desirable properties of an Internet-scale naming service.
+It is a work in progress, intended to start a discussion within the IAB's Names and Identifiers program about gaps between the present reality of DNS and the naming service the Internet needs.

+{{query-interface}} and {{authority-interface}} define the set of operations a naming service should provide for queriers and authorities, {{properties}} defines a set of desirable properties of the provision of this service, and {{observations}} examines implications of these properties.

 # Terminology

+The following capitalized terms are defined and used in this document:

+- Subject: A name, address, or name-address pair about which the naming service can answer queries

+- Association: A mapping between a Subject and information about that Subject

+- Authority: An entity that has the right to determine which Associations exist within its namespace

+- Delegation: An Association that indicates that an Authority has given the right to make assertions about the Associations within the part of a namespace identified by a Subject to a subordinate Authority.

 [EDITOR'S NOTE: need to make a terminology unification pass]

-# Query Interface: Mappings
+# Query Interface

-At its core, a naming service must provide a few basic functions for queriers, associating a subject of a query with information about that subject.
+At its core, a naming service must provide a few basic functions for queriers, associating a Subject of a query with information about that subject.
 The information available from a naming service is that which is necessary for a querier to establish a connection with some other entity in the Internet, given a name identifying it.

 ## Name to Address

-Given a name, the naming service returns a set of addresses associated with that name, if such an association exists, where the association is determined by the authority for that name.
+Given a Subject name, the naming service returns a set of addresses associated with that name, if such an association exists, where the association is determined by the authority for that name.
 Names may be associated with addresses in one or more address families (e.g. IP version 4, IP version 6).
 A querier may specify which address families it is interested in receiving addresses for, and the naming system treats all address families equally.

 [EDITOR'S NOTE: DNS does this for the Internet via IN A and IN AAAA records.]

 ## Address to Name

-Given an address, the naming service returns a set of names associated with that address, if such an association exists, where the association is determined by the authority for that address.
+Given an Subject address, the naming service returns a set of names associated with that address, if such an association exists, where the association is determined by the authority for that address.

 [EDITOR'S NOTE: DNS does this for the Internet with IN PTR records within the in-addr.arpa. and ip6.arpa. zones.
 Note the limitation of delegation on octet (IPv4) and nibble (IPv6) boundaries.
 Cite workarounds.]

 ## Name to Name

-Given a subject name, the naming service returns a set of object names associated with that name, if such an association exists, where the association is determined by the authority for the subject name.
+Given a Subject name, the naming service returns a set of object names associated with that name, if such an association exists, where the association is determined by the authority for the subject name.

 [EDITOR'S NOTE: DNS does this via IN CNAME, but doesn't handle the set case, and there are restrictions on the use of IN CNAME (with respect to NS and MX records, but not SRV?)].

 ## Name to Auxiliary Information

-Given a name, the naming service returns other auxiliary information associated with that name that is useful for establishing communication over the Internet with the entities associated with that name.
+Given a Subject name, the naming service returns other auxiliary information associated with that name that is useful for establishing communication over the Internet with the entities associated with that name.

 [EDITOR'S NOTE: Most other RRTYPEs implement this pattern.]